Simple homemade doughnuts

 - Turn out the dough onto a lightly floured work surface, and knead for another 4 - 5 minutes, until the dough is smooth and elastic.
 Grease a large bowl and transfer the dough into it, cover with clean kitchen towel and leave to rise for about 40 - 45 minutes, or until doubled in size.

 - When the dough is ready, turn it out onto a lightly floured work surface.
 Punch it down to release the air.
-Using a rolling pin, roll the dough out until it is 1.5cm thick.
+Using a rolling pin, gently roll the dough out until it is 1.5cm thick.
 Using a 8cm round cutter, cut out 10 circles.
 Re-roll the scraps and cut more.
-Transfer doughnuts to the very lightly floured baking tray, cover with kitchen towel and let it sit in a warm place until doughnuts are slightly puffed.
+Transfer doughnuts to the very lightly floured baking sheet, cover with kitchen towel and let it sit in a warm place until doughnuts are slightly puffed.

 - Fill a deep heavy-based saucepan with sunflower oil and place over a medium heat until it reaches 175°C (338°F).
 Using a metal spatula transfer 2 - 3 doughnuts carefully into the oil and cook on each side for about 2 minutes, until golden-brown.

 - Using a slotted spoon remove the doughnuts from the oil and set aside to drain on a plate lined with kitchen paper.
 Now, either using a piping bag, fill each doughnut with your favourite jam, pastry cream or any other filling of your wish, or just dust with some icing sugar and enjoy while still warm.